Epictetus/IProcess/README.md

   IProcess, short for _Inter Process Communication(IPC) Process_, is a
   Domain Specific Language(DSL) that can be used to share Ruby objects
   between processes on UNIX-like operating systems.
-The wiki has guide-style
+The README covers the
-  tutorials you might want to check out, but the README covers the basics.
+  basics, and there is the API documentation for everything else.

   This project was formerly known as 'Barney'.